wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 prior component.
 This is equivalent to stalling the current component until pipelined execution resumes, except that these idle cycles are never simulated.

 The simulation maintains two invariants.
-The first invariant is that the processing time of the same uop must be monotonically increasing through the pipeline.
+The first invariant is that the processing cycle of the same uop must be monotonically increasing through the pipeline.
 In other words, if an uop is processed by pipeline stage A at cycle x, and pipeline stage B at cycle y, then as long as A is an earlier stage than B, x must be strictly less than y.
 This translates to the coding pattern that if the uop is simulated by component A at local clock x, and the current clock of component B is y, then we